House Republicans target social cuts to shield military

-WASHINGTON Republicans in the House of Representatives on Monday will fire their first shots of the next deficit-reduction battle, advancing legislation to cut nearly $380 billion largely from social programs while protecting defense spending.
+WASHINGTON Republicans in the House of Representatives fired their first shots of the next deficit-reduction battle on Monday, advancing legislation to cut nearly $380 billion largely from social programs while protecting defense spending.

-The "Sequester Replacement Act" authored by influential House Budget Committee Chairman Paul Ryan and expected to be approved by the panel on Monday, also will underscore the deep differences between Republican and Democratic spending priorities as campaigns for November's elections gain momentum.
+The "Sequester Replacement Act" authored by influential House Budget Committee Chairman Paul Ryan and expected to be taken up later this week by the full House, underscores the deep differences between Republican and Democratic spending priorities as campaigns for November's elections gain momentum.

-Already, House Democrats are pouncing on the effort as hurting the poor, claiming that $35.8 billion in food stamp reductions over 10 years will cut off 1.8 million people from the nutrition assistance program.
+House Democrats pounced on the effort as hurting the poor, claiming that $35.8 billion in food stamp reductions over 10 years will cut off 1.8 million people from the nutrition assistance program.

-"Democrats will continue to draw a strong contrast between the lopsided Republican plan to protect tax breaks for powerful special interests at the expense of the rest of America, and the Democratic plan that takes a balanced approach to deficit reduction," said Chris Van Hollen, the top House Budget Committee Democrat.
+"It continues the lopsided approach of the full Republican budget, protecting special interest tax breaks at the expense of vital safety net programs," said Chris Van Hollen, the top House Budget Committee Democrat.

+Leading Republicans said the new round of social safety net spending cuts were needed to advance deficit-reduction goals while protecting national security.

+At Monday's Budget Committee work session, Democrats made failed to amend the measure to restore social services cuts and instead eliminate tax breaks for oil producers.

-The automatic spending cuts, of which $600 billion would come from defense through 2022 - were part of last summer's eleventh-hour deal to avert an historic U.S. debt default and raise the federal borrowing cap.
+The automatic spending cuts, of which $600 billion would come from defense through 2022 - were part of last summer's 11th-hour deal to avert a historic U.S. debt default and raise the federal borrowing cap.
 Congress agreed to $900 billion in immediate cuts, but a bipartisan "supercommittee" failed in its task to find $1.5 trillion in additional cuts over a decade.

 "Unfortunately, it does become about the campaign," said Marlin Stutzman, a freshman Republican congressman on the House Budget and Agriculture committees.
 "The Republican Party is going to go to the American people and say, 'We are already showing that we're willing to tighten Washington's belt.
 The Democrats are not.'"